 During mid-November through about mid-March is when the temperatures are at their lowest.
 This is the optimal time for exploring the stunning ice caves.
 Due to the many glaciers and volcanoes, this is ripe territory for the formation of the ice caves.
 Also known as the Crystal Caves, you can take an ice cave tour and go inside the glaciers.
 Since most ice caves are inside glaciers, it is generally not safe to visit them during the summer months.

-Waterfalls mean water, so the best time to visit Iceland to catch waterfalls at their best is during the months of late April through June (with the heaviest rainfall) or anytime during the Spring-Summer months after a heavy rainfall.
+Waterfalls mean water, so the best time to catch waterfalls at their best is during the months of late April through June (with the heaviest rainfall) or anytime during the Spring-Summer months after a heavy rainfall.
 Also, there will be fewer crowds during this time.

 Along with the Northern Lights, this island is a world-class spot for incredible whale watching.
 Optimal times for catching the whales in action is mid-June through the first week of September, however sightings do happen anywhere from April through October.
 Tours are available at several places around the island, including Reykjavik as well as the “whale capital” of Husavik in the north.

 For the most pleasant mild weather, come to Iceland during the high season of July and August.
 With not quite as much daylight as in June, the days are still long, with the most sunshine and chance to explore the stunning landscape and all the attractions on the island.

 If you are looking to save some dollars, travel in the low season of late October through early December, and then again from mid-January through March.
 Avoid the holiday season as this is when prices skyrocket.
 However, if you’d also like the weather to be a bit warmer, the shoulder season is good: mid-May through mid-June, and September through mid-October.

 If you’d prefer your visit to be relatively uncrowded, the best time to plan your trip is during the months of March, April, May and September.
 Many people consider the shoulder seasons of spring and fall as the best time to visit.